 By outsourcing some of the recruitment activities, such as identifying candidates, and reading resumes, staffing firms get to save time on doing repetitive tasks and enable them to focus on working on core business.

-The lengthy discussion on the benefits of offshoring recruitment to the Philippines all sound good and true.
+The lengthy discussion on the benefits of offshoring recruitment to the Philippines all sounds good and true.
 But as a skeptic, you may be asking “where’s your proof?”.
 An offshore RPO firm in the country did a series of case studies regarding their services.
 We’ll let the results do the talking.

 Some Case Studies

-In a series of case studies published by one of the leading offshore RPO providers in the Philippines, with their clients’ participation, the performance of their offshore services was quantified in terms of costs savings and revenues earned.
+In a series of case studies published by one of the leading offshore RPO providers in the Philippines, with their clients’ participation, the performance of their offshore services was quantified in terms of cost savings and revenues earned.

 In terms of sourcing, the client’s in-house recruiters using the offshore sourcing services received an average of 50% more placements per month.
 And for every 1 dollar spent on offshore recruiting services, the client gained an average of 4 dollars in gross margin from placements.